-• As your employer, we offer a health plan to:
+- As your employer, we offer a health plan to:

-X All employees.
-Eligible employees are: full-time employee working at least 30 hours per week
+- X All employees.
+Eligible employees are: Full-time employee who work 30 hours per week.

 - □ Some employees.
 Eligible employees are:

 - With respect to dependents:

 - X We do offer coverage.
 Eligible dependents are:

-- Legal spouse
+- Your spouse

-- Children up to age 26
+- Children under age 26

-- Unmarried children of any age who are mentally or physically disabled
+- Disabled dependents of any age

 - □ We do not offer coverage.

 - X If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

-- Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+- \\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
 If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.